drkvogel/retrasst/_retrieval-assistant.md

 One more thing about retrieval lists.
 There's potentially a two-level hierarchy: a retrieval task (in c_retrieval_job) can belong to a retrieval exercise (in c_object_name).
 This is a fairly new idea so, although it's documented for 2.7.2, the data's not all there yet.
 That may be why you couldn't find the fields you were looking for

+### 28/06/2013 22:46

+I doubt you'll get as far as thinking about how to store a retrieval plan this week.
+If you do, it currently allows for four options:

+section = 0, position = 0: fill all the boxes at once, in default order (i.e. by storage population, structure, slot and cryovial position, a.k.a. tank/rack/slot/position) section = 0, position > 0: fill the boxes one by one, from start to finish (i.e. by destination position) section > 0, position = 0: fill all the boxes in the first section in default order, then the second section, and so on. section > 0, position > 0: fill the boxes in the first section one by one, then the second section, and so on.

+You might have one section sorted one way and another section sorted the other but I've only allowed for these two possibilities.
+From what Martin was saying about needing greater flexibility in future, we may need to change the table structure to list every cryovial, at least in some cases.
+I'll look at that when I get back